essential-health-informatics/essential-health-informatics.github.io/README.md

 # essential-health-informatics.github.io
-The essential guide for Health Informaitcs
+The essential guide for Health Informatics